PG&E may cut power to thousands to prevent new blazes as Dixie Fire spreads

 Forecasted Offshore Dry Winds Mean PG&E Might Need to Proactively Turn Off Power for Safety in Small Portions of 16...Posted by Pacific Gas and Electric Company on Sunday, August 15, 2021

-The shut-offs are considered a last-resort effort by the company to reduce the risk of wildfires by powering down lines when severe weather conditions could fuel a blaze sparked by the utility’s equipment.
+The shut-offs are considered a last-resort effort by the company to reduce the risk of wildfires by powering down lines when severe weather could fuel a blaze sparked by the utility’s equipment.
 Last month, the company announced another effort meant to prevent blazes that would bury 10,000 miles of power lines in California that PG&E says could not only further prevent fires but also reduce the need for preventive outages.

-The latest warning about likely shut-offs come as PG&E is already under scrutiny for the potential role it’s played in sparking this year’s flames.
+The latest warning about likely shut-offs come as PG&E is already under scrutiny for the potential role it has played in sparking this year’s flames.
 While the cause of the Dixie Fire is under investigation, the company has said in a preliminary report to state regulators that its equipment may have played a role in sparking the blaze.
 U.S. District Judge William Alsup has ordered the company to provide information related to the tree that fell on a PG&E power line at the blaze’s origin.

 “PG&E’s responses will not be deemed as an admission by PG&E that it caused any fire, but they will serve as a starting point for discussion,” Alsup wrote.

-The Dixie Fire has since grown to the largest fire actively burning in the nation, and one of 97 large fires actively burning across the U.S. It’s one of the 15 most destructive fires in the state’s history, and it tore through historic buildings in recent days as it decimated a Gold Rush-era town of Greenville, Calif.
+The Dixie Fire has since grown to the largest fire actively burning in the nation, and one of 97 large fires actively burning across the U.S. It is one of the 15 most destructive fires in the state’s history, and it tore through historic buildings in recent days as it decimated the Gold Rush-era town of Greenville, Calif.

 Read more: